jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 # Lab 3: BGP-LU over SR-MPLS

 ### Description:
 In lab 3 the student will extend the routing topology to include sites Amsterdam and Rome.
-In addition SR-MPLS will be used to create a baseline end to end routing between the two locations.
+In addition BGP-LU/SR-MPLS will be used to create a baseline end to end routing between the two locations.
 With SR-MPLS the student will then use show commands and tools like TCPDump to validate how traffic is routed through the network.
-This is important as in later labs we will override the SR-MPLS behaviour with host-based SRv6 encapsulations.
+This is important as in later labs we will override the SR-MPLS behaviour with host-based SR and/or SRv6 encapsulations.

 ## Contents